HSRLCLab/SmartFactory_SorticRoboter/README.md

 </p>

 #### Dependency Graph
-The figure below shows the dependency tree of the main FSM SorticCtrl.
+The figure below shows the dependency tree of the main file.
 The used extern libraries for the project:
 * [SmartFactory_I2cCommunication](https://github.com/philipzellweger/SmartFactory_I2cCommunication)
 * MFRC522.h